Woburn, Massachusetts: Education

-In recent years the Goodyear, Reeves, Shamrock, and Malcolm White, as well as Woburn Memorial High School, have been rebuilt.
+In recent years the Goodyear, Reeves, Shamrock, and Malcolm White, as well as Woburn Memorial High School, were rebuilt.
 The Hurld-Wyman sits on a portion of the city's Spence Farm property.
+The Clapp, Parker, Tarkey, Plympton, Golden, and Veterans' Memorial Schools are now closed, and the former Veterans' Memorial School now serves as the Woburn Senior Center.

 St. Charles, a Pre-K–8 private Catholic school, is part of the adjacent St. Charles Parish.
 It has been graduating classes since 1884 in grades K–8; the high school closed in 1972.

 Public water

 Woburn is one of the few communities close to Boston which provides its own drinking water.
 The City’s water supply mostly comes from five wells from the underground aquifer within the Horn Pond area, which is then filtered and treated at the Horn Pond Treatment Plant.
 About one-third of the water is supplemented by the Massachusetts Water Resources Authority.